Hull Turf logo

 1. Measure and Mark the Space: Start by using stakes and string to outline the designated area for installation.
 This visual aid ensures accurate measurements and helps in planning the layout effectively.

-2. Remove Existing Grass and Topsoil: Excavate the area to a depth of 3 to 4 inches, ensuring the complete removal of grass, roots, and debris.
+2. Excavate the Area: Excavate the area to a depth of 3 to 4 inches, ensuring the complete removal of grass, roots, and debris.
 This step is essential for establishing a clean and stable base for the grass.

-4. Add and Compact the Sub-Base: Fill the excavated area with a base material, such as crushed stone or decomposed granite.
+4. Fill the Excavated Area: Fill the excavated area with a base material, such as crushed stone or decomposed granite.
 Spread the material evenly and compact it thoroughly using a plate compactor to achieve a solid foundation.
-Aim for a compaction density of about 90% to prevent sagging or shifting of the grass.
+Aim for a thickness of 2 to 3 inches to prevent sagging or shifting of the grass.

-5. Check for Levelness: Use a level to ensure the ground is even.
-Address any dips or bumps, as these can lead to drainage issues and uneven surfaces once the grass is installed.
+5. Level the Ground: Use a level to ensure the ground is even.
+Address any dips or bumps, as these can lead to problems once the grass is installed.
 Maintaining a slight gradient of about 1 inch of slope per 8 to 10 feet away from structures will facilitate proper drainage.

-With Hall Turf’s expert guidance, as demonstrated by satisfied clients like Dick Bryant and Scott Sachse, you can ensure a successful diy turf install that meets your needs for a putting green, playground, or pet area.
+With proper preparation, as demonstrated by satisfied clients like Dick Bryant and Scott Sachse, you can ensure a successful DIY turf install that meets your needs for a lawn, garden, or pet area.
 Brock’s attention to detail and commitment to quality will help you achieve the best results for your project.

 Each box represents a step in the preparation process.
 Follow the arrows to see how to move from one step to the next, ensuring a successful turf installation.